neondatabase/website/content/docs/introduction/read-replicas.md

 - **Throughput enhancement**: By distributing read requests among multiple read replicas, you can achieve higher throughput for both read-write and read-only workloads.
 - **Workload offloading**: Assign reporting or analytical workloads to a read replica to prevent any impact on the performance of read-write application workloads.
 - **Access control**: Provide read-only data access to certain users or applications that do not need write access.
-- **Resource customization**: Configure right-sized CPU and memory resources to cater to the specific needs of different users and applications.
+- **Resource customization**: Configure different CPU and memory resources for each read replica to cater to the specific needs of different users and applications.

 ## Advantages

 Advantages of Neon's read replica feature include the following:

-1. **No additional storage required**: With read-only compute instances reading from the same source as your read-write computes, no additional storage is required to create a read replica.
+1. **Efficient storage**: With read-only compute instances reading from the same source as your read-write computes, no additional storage is required to create a read replica.
 Data is neither duplicated nor replicated, which means there is zero additional storage cost when adding a read replica.
+You can create as many read replicas as you need without any additional storage cost.
-2. **Data consistency**: Read-write and read-only compute instances read data from a single source, ensuring the highest degree of data consistency.
+2. **Data consistency**: Read-write and read-only compute instances read data from a single source, ensuring a high degree of data consistency.
 3. **Scalability**: With no data replication required, you can create read replicas almost instantly, providing fast and seamless scalability.
+You can scale read replica compute resources in Noen the same way that you can scale read-write compute resources.
 4. **Cost effectiveness**: By removing the need for additional storage and avoiding data replication, costs associated with storage and data transfer due to replication are avoided.
-Your primary cost is compute, and Neon read replicas benefit from Neon's _Autoscaling_ and _Auto-suspend_ features, which help you manage compute usage.
+Your primary cost is compute and traffic.
+Neon's read replicas also benefit from Neon's _Autoscaling_ and _Auto-suspend_ features, which enable efficient management of compute resources.
+5. **Instant availability**.
+With Neon's architecture that separate storage and compute, you can allow your read-replicas to scale to zero when not in use without introducing lag.
+When the read replica starts up again, it is instantly up to date with your read-write primary.
+You do not have to wait until the read replica receives updates.

 ## Get started with read replicas